NexMirror/Kallithea/docs/contributing.rst

 -------------

 After finishing your changes make sure all tests pass cleanly.
-You can run the testsuite running ``nosetests`` from the project root, or if you use tox run ``tox`` for Python 2.6--2.7 with multiple database test.
+You can run the testsuite running ``py.test`` from the project root, or if you use tox run ``tox`` for Python 2.6--2.7 with multiple database test.

 When running tests, Kallithea uses `kallithea/tests/test.ini` and populates the